kodekloudhub/certified-kubernetes-security-specialist-cks-course/docs/03-Cluster-Setup-and-Hardening/01-Section-Introduction.md

 In this section, we will take a look at Section Introduction:

-  - We will discuss cluster Setup & Hardening.
+  - Cluster Setup & Hardening
   - CIS Benchmarks
   - Authentication
   - Authorization